Belarus threatens opposition protesters with criminal charges - France 24

 "They start hinting to us: make sure it's all democratic, that there are no street clashes," he said during a meeting with supporters in a provincial city.

-"Don't point the finger at us over how we live," he said, vowing: "We will defend our country with all legal methods."
+"Don't point the finger at us over how we live," he said, though claiming that he is "not against" international observers at the polls.

-"No Maidans or revolutions will save us," he said, referring to a popular uprising in Ukraine in 2014.

 The electoral commission on Tuesday struck out Lukashenko's jailed main rival Viktor Babaryko and another popular opposition figure, Valery Tsepkalo, citing issues including violations in income declarations and lack of signatures from supporters.